bootstrap-vue/bootstrap-vue/src/components/form-group/README.md

 Generally speaking, you'll want to use a particular state for specific types of feedback:

-- `'invalid'` is great for when there's a blocking or required field.
+- `false` (denotes invalid state) is great for when there's a blocking or required field.
 A user must fill in this field properly to submit the form.
-- `'valid'` is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields.
+- `true` (denotes valid state) is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields.
-- `null` Displays no validation state
+- `null` Displays no validation state (neither valid nor invalid)

-To apply one of the contextual states on `<b-form-group>`, set the `state` prop to `'invalid'` (or `false`), `'valid'` (or `true`), or `null`.
-This will programmatically show the appropriate feedback text.
+To apply one of the contextual state icons on `<b-form-group>`, set the `state` prop to `false` (for invalid), `true` (for valid), or `null` (no validation state).

 Bootstrap v4 uses sibling CSS selectors of `:invalid` or `:valid` inputs to show the feedback text.
 Some form controls (such as checkboxes, radios, and file inputs, or inputs inside input-groups) are